-Legally registering a new Limited Company takes a few minutes with the many online services available.
+Legally registering a new Limited Company takes a few minutes with many online services available.
 If you're a sole trader, you simply need to register with HMRC your new self-employment status.

 There are other requirements if you're employing staff such as PAYE registration and liability insurance.
-Self-employed people add their income to their self-assessment return each year whilst Limited Companies submit annual accounts and pay Corporation Tax.
+Self-employed people add their income to their self-assessment return each year while Limited Companies submit annual accounts and pay Corporation Tax.

 You'll also need a company bank account to separate business income and expenses from your personal accounting records.
 Many banks will refuse cheques and payments with a company name, so it's wise to get this setup as soon as possible.